Xu-Mj/npmclean/README.md

 ## Configuration

-npm-clean can be configured through command-line options or configuration files.
+npmclean can be configured through command-line options or configuration files.

 ### Configuration File